 But after crossing the external border for the first time, ETIAS grants its holder the right of free movement within the Schengen territory.
 As long as the ETIAS is still valid, its holder won’t have to go through document checks again unless special security reasons apply.

-The ETIAS system is expected to come into effect by 2021.
+The ETIAS system is expected to come into effect in late 2022.